 Carbon Fiber-Reinforced Necks

-Carbon fiber rods have little to no effect on tone, but are used to add rigidity and stability to necks, helping protect thinner, faster-playing necks against breakage and excessive bending.
+Carbon fiber rods have little to no effect on tone.
+Rather, they’re used to add rigidity and stability to necks, helping protect thinner, faster-playing profiles against breakage and excessive bending.

 Popular Fingerboard Woods